06/04/2018 0 Comments

 What to expect when consulting a dog chiropractor?

 The first thing a dog chiropractor does is perform an evaluation of your pooch to determine the overall condition of her health.
 Shortly afterwards, the chiropractor will consult with your vet to verify your dog’s medical history and, if applicable, to access any X-rays taken.
 The treatments themselves are administered gently and don’t harm or cause discomfort to your pet.
 In fact, many dogs outright enjoy them.
 Depending on the unique factors surrounding your pup’s health, the number of treatments will vary.
 Some dogs see an improvement after only one session, and others require several months’ worth of treatments.

 For further information

-If you have any questions about dog chiropractic treatments or concerns regarding your pup’s overall health and well-being, come visit us Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital.
-Our walk-in clinics are open seven days a week to best serve you and your pets.
+If you have any questions about dog chiropractic treatments or concerns regarding your pup’s overall health and well-being, come visit us at Bellamy-Lawrence Animal Hospital.
+Our walk-in clinic is open seven days a week to best serve you and your pets.